Madikwe Game Reserve

 Do you offer private game drives?

-As only lodge vehicles are able to drive in Madikwe, all guides from all lodges are in radio contact and able to call in special sightings.
+As only lodge vehicles are permitted to drive in Madikwe, the guides from all lodges are in radio contact and able to call in special sightings.
 We are allowed to drive off road (for confirmed sightings) and follow the strict Madikwe Code of Conduct, which gives us the best possible sightings whilst taking care of the floral, fauna, and roads.

 Can we relax in camp without feeling bored?